awegroup/TUDELFT_V3_KITE/docs/datasets.md

 **Variables**

 The data are presented in the following format:

 | alpha [deg] | beta [deg] | CL | CD | CS | Mx | My | Mz |

-The WindTunnel files also contains additional columns with CL_ci, CD_ci, CS_ci, Mx_ci, My_ci, Mz_ci, which are 99% confidence intervals of the coefficients, see Poland2025 for more details.
+The WindTunnel files also contains additional columns: CL_ci, CD_ci, CS_ci, Mx_ci, My_ci, Mz_ci, which are 99% confidence intervals of the coefficients, see Poland2025 for more details.

 Definitions of the variables: